cofuente/cofue/README.md

 1-implement mobile gyro transforms with movement 4-populate device-too-small div w/ appropriate display 5-also populate rotate your screen div
-6-make media q's to display rotate div accordingly 7-figure out what's up with the text shadows
+6-finish media q's to display rotate div accordingly 7-decide on alt mobile intro greeting
-8-resize root rem at html to affect intro and border radii on img and lighting to match 9-
+8-make media q's to display the alt intro text on mobile in time 9-figure out what's up with the text shadows
 10-